Comment on "Monochromatization interaction region optics design for direct s-channel Higgs production at FCC-ee": Piwinski angle and collision overlap area

-In general, the collision overlap area \cite{Shatilov2018} (that is Ref.
-[14] in \cite{Zhang2025}) is expressed as $L_i = \sigma_z \big/ \sqrt{1+\varphi^2}$.
 As the authors rightly noted, the $L_i \big/ \beta_y^*$ ratio characterizes the hourglass effect.
-But only for $\varphi \gg 1$ the simplification of the form $L_i \approx 2 \sigma_x^* \big/ \theta_c$ is valid.
-However, the typical value of Piwinski angle in Tables 1 and 2 (with monochromatization) is $\varphi \approx 1$, so the exact expression for $L_i$ must be used.
+But using Eq. (\ref{eq:L_i2}) for collision overlap area in \cite{Zhang2025} is unjustified, since the typical value of Piwinski angle in Tables 1 and 2 (with monochromatization) is $\varphi \approx 1$.
+The exact expression (\ref{eq:L_i}) for $L_i$ should be used instead.
 Accordingly, the line "Overlap collision ..." in the Tables should be corrected, which will also affect $R_{hg}$ and the calculated luminosity.